 International Migration refers to changes of residence involving crossing a national boundary.
-People migrate for a number of reasons which maybe economic, social, political, etc. A migrant is a person who changes his/her usual place of residence by crossing an administrative boundary and residing in a new area for a period of not less than six months or intends to stay in the new area for a period not less than six months or reasons which maybe economic, social, political, etc. Migration flows refers to a group of migrants having a common origin and destination in a given migration period.
+People migrate for a number of reasons which maybe economic, social, political, etc. A migrant is a person who changes his/her usual place of residence by crossing an administrative boundary (district/provincial/ international) boundary and residing in a new area for a period of not less than six months or intends to stay in the new area for a period of not less than six months.
+People migrate for a number of reasons which maybe economic, social, political, etc. Migration flows refers to a group of migrants having a common origin and destination in a given migration period.